jean1042/basic-kubernetes/README.md

 > Here is the Study List with kubernetes in action
 > All copyrights goes to https://github.com/luksa/kubernetes-in-action
+> A Part of [INFRA] in @jean1042's BTBBE project https://github.com/users/jean1042/projects/1

 Title  | Completed | Date | Issues
 :-----:|:---------:|:----:|:------